Import and export API Gateway configuration

 Export API Gateway configuration

 You can export API Gateway configuration data by right-clicking a Policy Studio tree node (for example, policy or policy container), and selecting the relevant export menu option (for example, Export Policy).
-The configuration is exported to an XML file, which you can then import into a different API Gateway configuration.
+The configuration is exported to an XML file or YAML archive, which you can then import into a different API Gateway configuration.

 NoteFor details on migrating API Gateway configuration between development, testing, and production environments, see the API Gateway DevOps Deployment Guide.